-The authority completed RAAC surveys this year in all Local Authority Maintained schools.
-The presence of RAAC has not been identified in any of these schools in Croydon or in an Academy School Buildings.
-During the surveys Cross Laminated Timber Panels (CLT) and Wood wool were used instead of RAAC concrete in construction.
+The authority completed RAAC surveys this year.
+The presence of RAAC has not been identified in any schools in Croydon.
+During the surveys Cross Laminated

+Timber Panels (CLT) and Wood wool were used instead of RAAC concrete in construction.
 CLT and Wood wool was identified in 13 schools.
 As a preventative measure these will be monitored throughout the year.